Soor1/SWE/README.md

 * [https://vercel.com/](https://vercel.com/)

-* For Development *
+## Development Instructions

 Go to a directory where you want the project.
 ```
 git clone https://github.com/Soor1/SWE.git
 ```

-Create a new branch based off of dev.
+FOR EACH NEW FEATURE, create a new branch based off of dev.
 ```
 git checkout -b new-branch-name dev
 ```